DBN Gogo: Career

 In October 2021, she became the first South African to join Global Equal programme by Spotify.

 In 1 February, she was announced as a host of Boiler Room x Ballantine's True Music Studios.

 Her record label Zikode Records was established in February 2022, in partnership with Universal Music Group.

 "Bells" with TNK MusiQ, DJ Stopper featuring Eltonk SA was released on March 4, 2022.
 The song entered Local Streaming Top 10 at number 1.

 In March 2022, she was featured on Spotify Africa Radar programme.

-In 24 April, she headlined to Coachella Valley Music and Arts Festival which was held in U.S.
+In 24 April, she performed at Coachella Valley Music and Arts Festival in the in U.S.

 In early November 2022, She announced her debut studio album What's Real.
 The album was released on 25 November 2022.

-In 2023, she collaborated with the talented singer Zee Nxumalo and DJ duo Shakes & Les on the song "Funk 55".
-The song peaked at no.6 and was certified 5× platinum by the Recording Industry of South Africa (RiSA).
+In 2023, she collaborated with singer Zee Nxumalo and DJ duo Shakes & Les on the song "Funk 55".
+The song peaked at no. 6 and was certified 5× platinum by the Recording Industry of South Africa (RiSA).

 Personal life

 Mandisa Radebe was born in Durban, but her family relocated to Pretoria where she grew up and spent her childhood.
-Her interest in music began at early age, participating in school choirs.
+Her interest in music began at an early age, participating in school choirs.

 She studied law at the University of Pretoria.

 Radebe comes from a business and politically connected family.
 She is the daughter of former South African minister in the presidency Jeff Radebe who was also the former minister of energy.
 Businesswoman and mining magnate Bridgette Motsepe Radebe is her stepmother.

 She is also related to South African billionaire Patrice Motsepe and South African President Cyril Ramaphosa.